brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 .. admonition:: Verdict

-   The full-fledged Builder Pattern as imagined by the Gang of Four allowed a single series of method calls to power the creation of several different kinds of object hierarchy — but that use of the pattern has turned out to be vanishingly rare in Python.
+   The full-fledged Builder Pattern as imagined by the Gang of Four arranged for a single series of method calls to power the creation of several different object hierarchies — but that use of the pattern has turned out to be vanishingly rare in Python.
    Instead, the pattern is wildly popular